TheEpicBengal/swampafk/README.md

 The math:

 300ppm=75ppm AFK

 200ppm=50ppm AFK

 75*60=4,500

 50*60=3,000

 4,500*24=108,000+10,000=~118,000 points per day (24 hours)

 4,500*20=90,000+10,000=~100,000 points per day (20 hours)

 3,000*24=72,000+10,000=~82,000 points per day (24 hours)

 3,000*20=60,000+10,000=~70,000 points per day (20 hours)

+118,000*365=43,070,000/12=~3,589,166 points per month at 100% uptime

+100,000*365=36,500,000/12=~3,041,666 points per month at 100% uptime

+82,000*365=29,930,000/12=~2,494,166 points per month at 100% uptime

+70,000*365=25,550,000/12=~2,129,166 points per month at 100% uptime

 Even if we assume 4 hours of loss due to downtime or auto AFK kicks with base 200ppm, It's still 70k per day.
 You could get the 82k at maximum efficiency but is that effort and complication really worth it for such a simple thing?
 Not really.
-Now the final tallies of the profit.

-118,000*365=43,070,000/12=~3,589,166 points per month at 100% uptime 100,000*365=36,500,000/12=~3,041,666 points per month at 100% uptime 82,000*365=29,930,000/12=~2,494,166 points per month at 100% uptime 70,000*365=25,550,000/12=~2,129,166 points per month at 100% uptime